bisdn/bisdn.github.io/limitations.md

 only known workaround (starting with BISDN Linux v4.0) is to [disable IGMP/MLD Snooping](network_configuration/igmpmldsnooping.md#enablingdisablingigmpmldsnooping).

+## Celestica Questone 2A: port LEDs and fan noise

+On Celestica Questone 2A port LEDs do not light up when a link is established.
+LED support will be implemented in a future update.
+Also the fans may spin at 100%, which can be resolved by having both PSUs connected and powered on.

 ## Agema-5648 PCIe Bus error

 **A workaround preventing the issue has been implemented in BISDN Linux 3.5.2.**